 Harvard Health Publishing posted an article about how foods with low-density lipoprotein or LDL cholesterol can hurt our arteries, including those in our brain.
 This leads to the formation of beta-amyloid plaques, which could possibly be responsible for the development of Alzheimer’s.

-It’s much better for a senior to consume polyunsaturated and monounsaturated fats, as these have more high-density lipoprotein or HDL cholesterol.
+It’s much better for older adults to consume polyunsaturated and monounsaturated fats, as these have more high-density lipoprotein or HDL cholesterol.
 That’s the good kind, by the way.

 Eat Fruits For Brain Power

-The following fruits contain plenty of antioxidants, which can lessen the brain’s inflammation and stress, which in turn may prevent seniors from getting Alzheimer’s.
-These fruits are:
+The following fruits contain plenty of antioxidants, which can lessen the brain’s inflammation and stress, which in turn may improve cognitive health and help to prevent seniors from getting Alzheimer’s and other issues causing memory loss.

 Don’t stop with just eating the above fruits!
 The following edible eats contain antioxidants and omega-3 fatty acids that could heal damaged brain cells and even create new ones.